jjhutchi/NFL-Losers-2021/NFL_losers_pool_2021.md

 lower probability of winning in week 4, as with Approach 2.
 Something that was overlooked in Approach 1.

+I've also included the standard deviation across all the weeks.
+Since the probability of making it to the following week is dependent on successfully losing the game the week prior, our probabilities multiply by week.
+We will get the largest probability of success when our probabilities are all similar to each other, i.e. have a smaller standard deviation.

+Looking at the first two moments, it is clear that Approach 3 provides the best pick.

 ```r
 tbl <- left_join(picks, picks2, by="Week", suffix=c("_1", "_2"))